-Key rights that all apprentices are entitled below
+Key rights to which all apprentices are entitled are:

 At present in England, apprentices over the age of 19 are entitled to the National Minimum Wage after they have completed the first 12 months of their apprenticeship.